xcart/xcart-docs/_pages/kb_en/modules/xp_cloud_connector.md

      More info on setting up 2-step user authentication methods in X-Payments Cloud is available in the X-Payments Cloud manual.

+     Note that after your X-Payments Cloud account has been created, you will receive a confirmation email message at the email address specified during your registration.
+Please refer to this email message for your getting started instructions.

 <a id="xpc-registered-account"></a>
    * **If you already have an existing X-Payments Cloud account**: